LeBlanc Build Guide by Totallynotn00b

 Now we start getting multiple uses of combos.

-If you've done enough damage early game, you can often get a kill at Lvl 4, especially if your jungler shows up.
+If you've done enough damage early game, you can often get a kill at Lvl 4, if one hasn't come about already: double so if your jungler shows up.
 I can't emphasise how important it is to land chains.
 That slow and snare gives an extra second or two to land those auto attacks.
 The difference between an enemy on 30hp and living, or you getting your reward.

 Or, conversely, you can turn it on its head.
 Maybe you're the one being ganked.
 In alot of cases a low- HP enemy will follow the jungler to get a kill.
 After all, if they die, surely you must as well right? or at least burn summoners to do so?